ArjanVermeulen97/factor-bot/README.md

 Beta to market seems lower but doubt about risk-adjusted return.

 3 Months:
 Starting research on more factors.
+Added a slight edge to the long side of the strategy to increase market exposure. (taking market exposure from random to definitely positive)
 So far:
 Return: 13.27%
 Drawdown: 5.01%
 Clear upward trend forming in returns

+## 2021

+Went live in January on a 3-factor strategy based on Momentum, Reversal and Network Value to Transactions (as a proxy for Value).
+Code coming soon.

 NOTE: code presented here is purely a reference for how to implement a factor investing bot on crypto futures.
 Blindly running the code will *not* work.